galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 > ### {% icon hands_on %} Hands-on: Loading new generated tools in a venv or docker ToolFactory in Planemo
 >
 > - Download the toolshed archive from the Galaxy history where you generated the tool.
-> - Unpack the archive into the planemo/mytools directory.
+> - Unpack the archive into the local directory (or the directory mapped as a volume in Docker) /planemo/mytools directory.
 It should appear as a single directory containing a test-data subdirectory and the new tool xml.
 > - Stop planemo - `^c` will do it somewhat messily
-> - Restart planemo with an additional parameter `--extra_tools planemo/mytools/`
+> - Restart planemo with an additional parameter `--extra_tools planemo/mytools/`.
+This is automatic in the Docker container.
 > - The new tool should be ready to test on the tool menu {: .hands_on}